martynas199/EliteBooker-backend/tests/product-payments.test.md

 ---

-### 4. Beautician Not Connected to Stripe - Rejected
+### 4. Specialist Not Connected to Stripe - Rejected

 **Setup:**

-- Product A belongs to Beautician 1
+- Product A belongs to Specialist 1
-- Beautician 1 has NOT connected Stripe account
+- Specialist 1 has NOT connected Stripe account

 **Expected:**